-Contrary to popular belief, the practice of surrogacy in Canada is legal, however as per the Assisted Human Reproduction Act passed in 2004, it is illegal for a surrogate mother or egg donor to be compensated for her services, except for the reimbursement of reasonable out of pocket expenses during the process.
+Contrary to popular belief, the practice of surrogacy in Canada is legal, however as per the Assisted Human Reproduction Act passed in 2004, it is illegal for a surrogate mother or egg donor to be compensated for her services, except for the reimbursement of out of pocket expenses related to the pregnancy during the surrogacy process.

 What are the big differences between surrogacy in USA and Canada?